jetbrains-academy/introduction_to_python/Introduction/Our first program/task.md

 If this task seems too hard or you are looking for a more structured and detailed curriculum, we suggest trying [JetBrains Academy](https://hi.hyperskill.org?utm_source=ide&utm_content=first-task).

 There are many reasons for you to try JetBrains Academy.
-Here's just a few of them:
+Here are just a few of them:

 - Comprehensive learning tracks with a detailed [Knowledge Map](https://hyperskill.org/knowledge-map?utm_source=ide&utm_content=first-task).
 - Projects with different difficulty levels that provide a flexible learning experience to match your skill level.